-If you already did everything above, there are more things to do in Split Croatia if you’re staying there.
+If you already did everything above, you’ll get bored if you stay in Split.
 Croatia is the land of over 1200 islands and islets, with only 48 of them being inhabited.
 Split has a great connection to the nearby islands via a ferry route.
 The island of Brač and Hvar are among the most scenic islands in the region.

-Except for Brač and Hvar, you should definitely visit Šolta, Veli and Vis.
+Except for Brač and Hvar, you should definitely organize a few longer day trips from Split.
+For instance, you can visit Šolta, Veli and Vis.
 As said, ferry boats are the best option.
 However, you can book a sailing tour and explore even more of the beautiful Adriatic.

 10. Book a Sailing Tour